sdroege/gstreamer-rs/docs/gstreamer/docs.md

 has been setup for a non suitable property, `true` otherwise.
 <!-- trait GstObjectExt::fn default_error -->
-A default error function that uses `g_printerr` to display the error message and the optional debug sting..
+A default error function that uses `g_printerr` to display the error message and the optional debug string..

 The default handler will simply print the error string using g_print.
 ## `error`